Jordan Reed

-Jordan Reed (born July 3, 1990) is an American former professional football player who was a tight end for eight seasons in the National Football League (NFL).
-He played college football for the Florida Gators and was drafted by the Washington Redskins in the third round of the 2013 NFL Draft.
+Jordan Reed (born July 3, 1990) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Washington Redskins in the third round of the 2013 NFL draft.
 With the Redskins, he was considered to be among the best at his position before multiple injuries led to him being released.
 He played his final season for the San Francisco 49ers in 2020 before retiring due to concussion-related health issues.

-Early years
+Early life

 Reed was born in New Britain, Connecticut, but attended New London High School.
 As a junior, he completed 122 of 222 passes for 1,706 yards and 38 touchdowns.
 He threw only two interceptions, and also rushed for 370 yards and eight touchdowns.
 He led New London to an undefeated regular season in 2007, and was a finalist for the 2008 Joe Montana High School Quarterback of the Year.
 Considered a four-star recruit by Rivals.com, he was rated the 10th best dual-threat quarterback in the nation.
 Reed committed to Florida over offers from Boston College, Connecticut, Duke, Iowa, Oregon, and Tennessee.